KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _Which norm can we use and what are the different effects?_
   * $$\ell_1$$ **penalty**:
     * $$\operatorname{penalty}(\boldsymbol{\theta})=\|\boldsymbol{\theta}\|_{1}=\sum_{d}\left|\theta_{d}\right|$$
-    * Introduces sparse solutions, that means some parameters can be 0.
+    * Introduces sparse solutions, which means some parameters can be 0.
 Suitable for feature selection.
     * Hard to optimize.
   * $$\ell_2$$ **penalty**:
     * $$\operatorname{penalty}(\boldsymbol{\theta})=\|\boldsymbol{\theta}\|_{2}=\sum_{d} \theta_{d}^{2}$$
     * Redundant parameters will be close to 0, but never 0.
     * Easy to optimize.
 * _What is the effect of early stopping?_🧠
-  * Early stopping prevents overfitting, as model is not trained to to the smallest training error.
+  * Early stopping prevents overfitting, as model is not trained to the smallest training error.
   * Further more, the model's complexity is limited.
 E. g. with Boosting approaches, one doesn't learn overly complicated trees.

 ## Nearest neighbor Algorithms, Trees, and Forests